 Transitional Justice through the Institutionalization of Emotional Affects IN The Oxford Handbook of Transitional Justice.
 Editors: Jens Meierhenrich, Alexander Laban Hinton, and Lawrence Douglas.
 Oxford University Press; London

-“Silencing the Guns: The Malabo Protocol, the Rome Statute, and Disputes over Designing African Security, Governance and Peace.”
+“Peace and ‘Justice’ Sequencing in Management of Violence in the Malabo Protocol for the African Court.”
 IN African Court Compendium.
 Editors Charles Jalloh, Kamari Clarke, Vincent Nmehielle.
 Cambridge University Press.

 “Afterward: Re-situating In-Justice” IN Pursuing Justice in Africa.
 Editors Karekwaivanane and Jessica Johnson.
 Ohio University Press; Athens.